 Yars' Revenge provides examples of:

 - Easter Egg: If you kill a Swirl in mid-air, a black vertical line appears where the Swirl died.
 It's a Warp Zone, and if you move along it at just the right time and place, it takes you to an ending screen with programmer Howard Scott Warshaw's initials, spelled both forwards and backwards ("HSWWSH").
-Unfortunately, it's also an automatic "Game Over".
+Unfortunately, it's also an automatic "Game Over", since it freezes on that screen until you reset the game.

 - Hoist by His Own Petard: You, if you don't get out of the way of the cannon projectile.